 Urgent queries can be addressed by calling the prison directly: 03 9217 8400.

 The Commissioner's Requirement, CR 3.4.1 Living with mum program provides further information about this program.

 A literature review of Prison-based mothers and children programs has been conducted to better inform future program development of mothers and children programs in the Victorian prison system.

 Other programs that allow mothers to spend time with their children include:

-- Fun With Mum Program (External link) at DPFC on alternate Sundays
+- a Fun with Mum Program at DPFC on alternate Sundays.

-- at DPFC on Saturdays and alternate Sundays is the Shine for Kids Program (External link)
+- DPFC on Saturdays and alternate Sundays is the Shine for Kids Program (External link)

 - special family visit days throughout the year.